Carmen Maria Montiel

 In 1995, her career took a different path when she became pregnant with her first daughter.
 She now has three beautiful children: Alexandra Isabel, Carmen Maria and Juan Diego.
 Her family is the most important aspect of her life.
 The education of her children is her top priority.
 Today, Carmen Maria continues to serve the Houston community through many charitable organizations.

 Carmen Maria has been a passionate force in Houston’s Latin American community and is active in the Latin Women Initiative, chairing their luncheon in 2006.
 In 2008, she chaired the “Gala de las Americas” for the Institute of Hispanic Culture.
 She has also been active within the Museum of Fine Arts participating on various committees and boards.
 She personally organized the Latin Maecenas for the Museum’s Latin American Art Department.
-Currently, she sits on the Board of Directors of UNICEF, Virtuosi of Houston, and the Institute of Hispanic Culture, as well as on the Advisory Board of the Latin Women Initiative Carmen Maria has also served on the board of Success Scholarships.
+She had sat on the Boards of Directors of: UNICEF, Virtuosi of Houston, and the Institute of Hispanic Culture, as well as on the Advisory Board of the Latin Women Initiative Carmen Maria has also served on the board of Success Scholarships.
+She run for US Congress, District 29 of Texas in 2018, making it to the Runnoff and loosing for only 83 votes after winning early voting and election day by 61% and 66%.
 In each organization she served, she has been recognized for her strong work ethic, and her willingness to “get her hands dirty” and to “get it done!”